princomp/princomp.github.io/source/docs/about/dev_guide.md

 The first step is to save as a git patch all the edits that have been made on our local copy of quartz since it was last updated.

-- Make sure you are in the `quartz` branch and that it is up-to-date.
+- Make sure you are
+    #.
+At root level in your repository's copy,
+    #.
+In the `quartz` branch,
+    #.
+That your branch is up-to-date.

+    by running a command such as

+    ```bash
+    pwd && git checkout quartz && git pull
+    ```

-- Locate the commit `id` of the last commit performed by quartz maintainer.
+- Locate the commit (short) `id` of the last commit performed by quartz maintainer.
 A way of achieving this is to look for "PCP" in the commit messages, using

     ```bash
-    git rev-parse :/PCP
+    git rev-parse --short :/PCP
     ```

     and then to look for the commit id of the commit that came _before_ it.
-For instance, if the previous command returns `b9c0a47fcc6fd50977a5cd60f4851e71fe5400f2`, then the command
+For instance, if the previous command returns `847e3356`, then the command

     ```bash
-    git show b9c0a47fcc6fd50977a5cd60f4851e71fe5400f2^1
+    git rev-parse --short 847e3356^1
     ```

-    will return information about the commit that came before that last commit: we will assume its id is `81a4e202362f42a82baa9df2b6b91a774098740b` in the following.
+    will return information about the commit that came before that last commit: we will assume its (short) id is `3b74453f` in the following.

     Visual inspection using [github's interface](https://github.com/princomp/princomp.github.io/commits/quartz/) or a program such as [gitk](https://git-scm.com/docs/gitk) can facilitate this process.
-Note that using the `--short` option will give the _short_ version of the id, which may be easier to compare, and is used on github's interface.
+    Note that removing the `--short` option will give the _long_ version of the id, which may be harder to compare.

-- Use the id previously obtained to generate a patch containing all the changes made since that commit:
+- Use the (short) id previously obtained to generate a patch containing all the changes made since that commit:

     ```bash
-    git diff-index 81a4e202362f42a82baa9df2b6b91a774098740b --binary > pcp_quartz_patch
+    git diff-index 3b74453f --binary > pcp_quartz_patch
     ```

-    The `--binary` option insures that any file created will be included in the patch: as a result, this file can heavy.
+    The `--binary` option insures that any file created will be included in the patch: as a result, this file can be heavy.

-- Make sure you save this `pcp_quartz_patch` file but do not commit it to the repository.
+- Make sure this `pcp_quartz_patch` file is located at the root level in your repository's copy but do not commit it to the repository.

 #### Clone the latest version of quartz